-Book your free Azure demo and secure your data from cyber assaults.
+Book a Azure demo and secure your data from cyber assaults.

 Is Azure’s Infrastructure Secure?

-If Microsoft trusts Azure’ security, your company should, also.
-In a series of four blog posts by Azure Security’s Director of Program Management, Avi Ben-Menahem, he provides three reasons why Azure’s infrastructure is able to securely keep their customers data safe.
+If Microsoft trusts Azure’s security, your company should, also.
+In a series of four blog posts by Azure Security’s Director of Program Management, Avi Ben-Menahem, he provides three reasons why Azure’s infrastructure can securely keep their customer’s data safe.

 - 1.A secure network infrastructure.
 “Management (Microsoft-managed) networks and customer networks are isolated in Azure to improve performance and ensure the traffic moving through the platform is secure,” Ben-Menahem wrote.
 The system is designed to help keep unauthorized people off a customer’s network.
-An important part of this that network cabling, the equipment to support and secure the network and the integration of systems used to monitor the network are managed by Microsoft.
+Microsoft manages an essential part of network cabling, the equipment to support and secure the network, and the integration of systems used to monitor the network.